MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 * Have no special characters (non-alphanumeric, such as @, #, %, &, *)
 * Match exactly as listed for Workplace Analytics’ Required and Reserved optional attributes, including for case sensitivity (for example PersonId and HireDate)

-The field values in the data rows must comply with the following formatting rules:
+The field values in the data rows must comply with the following rules:

+* Each field can contain a maximum of 128KB of data.
-* The required **EffectiveDate** and **HireDate** field values must be in the MM/DD/YYYY format.
+* The required **EffectiveDate** and **HireDate** field values must have the Date datatype.
+(To apply a data type, see [Apply the correct data type](#apply-the-correct-data-type).)
 * The required **PersonId** and **ManagerId** field values must be valid email addresses (for example, gc@contoso.com).
 * The required **Layer** field values and **HourlyRate** field values must contain numbers only.